ray-project/ray/doc/source/ray-overview/installation.rst

 Windows Support
 ---------------

-Windows support is currently in beta, and multi-node Ray clusters are untested.
+Windows support is in Beta.
+Ray supports running on Windows with the following caveats (only the first is Ray-specific, the rest are true anywhere Windows is used):

+* Multi-node Ray clusters are untested.

+* Filenames are tricky on Windows and there still may be a few places where Ray assumes UNIX filenames rather than Windows ones.
+This can be true in downstream packages as well.

+* Performance on Windows is known to be slower since opening files on Windows is considerably slower than on other operating systems.
+This can affect logging.

+* Windows does not have a copy-on-write forking model, so spinning up new processes can require more memory.

-Please submit any issues you encounter on
+Submit any issues you encounter to
 `GitHub <https://github.com/ray-project/ray/issues/>`_.

 Installing Ray on Arch Linux